danprince/danthedev.com/posts/2023-01-14-zig-iterators.md

 title: Zig Iterators
 ---

-I came across an interesting little problem when converting some Python to Zig for a [recent project](https://github.com/danprince/zigrl).
+I came across an interesting little problem while converting some Python to Zig.
 The code in question needed to wrap long strings of text to a fixed line length.

 The `wrap` function from Python's [`textwrap`](https://docs.python.org/3/library/textwrap.html) module has the following basic signature.